chrpospiech/fix_local_mail/README.md

   the table `pimitemflagrelation` in the Akonadi database.
 - Create the destination path if it does not exist and check for correct file and directory permissions.
+- Unless the dry-run flag is set, execute the following operations.
    - Move the email from the original location (or temporary file) to the absolute path name with the correct email naming by a `UNIX` rename (`inode` operation only).
    - Delete the original `id` from the `pimitemtable`, which clears all related entries in tables `parttable` and `pimitemflagrelation` through a delete cascade.
    - Trigger Akonadi synchronization from disk by sending a `synchronization` request through DBus.
    - If requested through command line option, stop Kmail and Akonadi through appropriate DBus requests.

 Except for the last three items, the Akonadi database is accessed only